anik-jha/portfolio/actual_contents/quantile_regression/blog5_medium.md

 **Understanding the output:**
 - **Average width (4.90)**: The typical span of your prediction intervals
-- **Average penalty (3.32)**: Cost from points outside intervals—this is 40% of the total score, indicating under-coverage
+- **Average penalty (3.32)**: Cost from points outside intervals - this is 40% of the total score, indicating under-coverage
 - **Coverage (73% vs 80% target)**: Intervals are too narrow, missing 7% of points
 - **Interpretation**: Score of 8.23 is ~2.8× the y_std (2.88), which is acceptable but improvable.
 The warning shows the main issue is coverage, not interval width.